dotnet/csharplang/meetings/2020/README.md

 - Is `e is dynamic` a "pure" null check?
 (Neal)
 - Reconsider: Target-typing ?: when the natural type isn't convertible to the target type.
 (Neal)
 - https://github.com/dotnet/csharplang/issues/2926 Target-typed simple identifier (Neal)
+- Reconsider: Inferred type of an or pattern is the "common type" of the two inferred types (Neal)

 ## March 25, 2020